Kintyre/ksconf/docs/source/dyn/cli.rst

                             SPL

     Install or overwrite an existing app in a git-friendly way.
-    If the app already exist, steps will be taken to upgrade it safely.
+    If the app already exists, steps will be taken to upgrade it safely.

-    The 'default' folder can be redirected to another path (i.e., 'default.d/10-upstream' or other desirable path if you're using the 'ksconf combine' tool to manage extra layers.)
+    The 'default' folder can be redirected to another path (i.e., 'default.d/10-upstream' or other desirable path if you're using the 'ksconf combine' tool to manage extra layers).

     positional arguments:
       SPL                   The path to the archive to install.